-Unlike some towns, Bloomfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bloomfield are a mix of both white- and blue-collar jobs.
+Bloomfield is a decidedly white-collar town, with fully 85.91% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bloomfield is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Bloomfield who work in office and administrative support (14.38%), management occupations (8.03%), and sales jobs (7.51%).
+There are especially a lot of people living in Bloomfield who work in office and administrative support (13.99%), sales jobs (9.80%), and management occupations (8.13%).

 Also of interest is that Bloomfield has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Bloomfield citizens is substantially higher than the typical US community, as 33.56% of adults in Bloomfield have at least a bachelor's degree.
+The education level of Bloomfield citizens is very high relative to the national average among all cities (21.84%): 36.00% of adults in Bloomfield have a bachelor's degree or even advanced degree.

 Bloomfield is an extremely ethnically-diverse town.
 The people who call Bloomfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bloomfield residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Bloomfield include Irish, Italian, German, and English.
+Important ancestries of people in Bloomfield include Jamaican, Italian, Irish, English, and Polish.

 The most common language spoken in Bloomfield is English.
 Other important languages spoken here include Spanish and African languages.